lgeurts/lgeurts.github.io/_posts/2021-11-09-why-i-decided-to-limit-my-social-presence.md

 We both don't like TV channels because of the irritating commercials filled with products we are never going to buy.
 Thus Netflix was the only agreeable option.

-Last week I took the final step and told my customer(s) I would take 5 days off for studies, no matter the outcome.
+Last week I took the last step and told my customer(s) I would take 5 days off for studies, no matter the outcome.
 Yes, every unproductive day is money lost, but at the end those certifications are a long-term investment that will pay for itself.

 Update d.d.
 15/11/21.
 I bought a Garmin Fenix 6 Sapphire Titanium Smartwatch, and Aeku M5 phone, after reading [this blog post](https://www.alvarez.io/posts/living-like-it-s-99/) from Gregory Alvarez.
 Let's see if they can replace my BlackBerry.